Literary Livewire

 by Kathe Koja

 Good book!
-One day in the librarian Lisa handed this to me and prepared me with the knowledge that this book was written in stream of consciousness style.
+One day one of our librarians, Lisa, handed this to me and prepared me with the knowledge that this book was written in stream of consciousness style.
 I had heard scary things about this mode d’emploi, so I sat down with it, ready for a battle.

 Instead I eased into a pleasurable narrative about some teenagers dealing with a controversial school play and the emotions running below the surface.